-It was during a Champions League match when Bayern beat Red Star Belgrade 3-0, Lewandowski reached the 200-goal mark for the club... but the scoring didn't stop there.
+It was during a Champions League match when Bayern beat Red Star Belgrade 3-0, Lewandowski reached the 200-goal mark for the club... and the scoring didn't stop there.

-Not only did Lewandowski's goals help the team's success in the tournament, but he beat yet more competition records by scoring four in the 6-0 thrashing of Red Star Belgrade in just 16 minutes - the fastest anyone has scored four goals in a Champions League game.
+Not only did Lewandowski's goals fire the team to success, but he beat yet more competition records by scoring four inside 16 minutes in the 6-0 thrashing of Red Star Belgrade - the fastest anyone has scored four goals in a Champions League game.

-Another standout match in Bayern's Champions League run that season came in the form of the 8-2 annihilation of Barcelona.
+Another standout match in Bayern's Champions League run came in the form of the 8-2 annihilation of Barcelona.

-Although Lewandowski only netted once during the match, heading in the sixth goal, this meant that the Poland international had scored 14 goals in eight consecutive Champions League matches.
+Although Lewandowski only netted once, heading in the sixth goal, it meant the Poland international had scored 14 goals in eight consecutive Champions League matches.

-Poland have been involved in three major competitions since the Warsaw native has been in the squad, getting his first call up in 2008.
+Poland have been involved in four major competitions since the Warsaw-born striker earned his first call-up in 2008.

-With over 110 caps and 63 goals for his country it isn't surprising that the 32-year-old has won the Polish Player of the Year award eight times, seven of those coming consecutively between 2011 and 2017.
+With 72 goals in 124 appearances for his country it isn't surprising that he has won the Polish Player of the Year award eight times, seven of those coming consecutively between 2011 and 2017.

-His outstanding work ethic and prolific goalscoring form made sure that the country qualified for tournaments including two European Championships in 2012 and 2016 and the World Cup in Russia in 2018.
+His outstanding work ethic and prolific goalscoring form helped his country qualify for three consecutive European Championships as well as the 2018 World Cup in Russia.

 Not only is Lewandowski a major asset to Bayern Munich and the Bundesliga, but also for his native country.

-Lewandowski's five goal phenomenon against Wolfsburg in 2015 well and truly deserves the number one spot.
+Lewandowski's five-goal phenomenon against Wolfsburg in 2015 is the stuff of legends.

-Bayern Munich manager at the time, Pep Guardiola, made the decision not to start the Poland international, instead bringing him on after half time when Die Roten were trailing 1-0.
+Bayern Munich manager Pep Guardiola opted not to start the Poland international, instead bringing him on for the second half with Die Roten trailing 1-0.

-It wasn't just the footballing world which was amazed by his performance, as he also received four Guinness World Records - for the most goals scored by a substitute in the Bundesliga, the fastest Bundesliga hat-trick - achieving this in under four minutes - as well as setting new benchmarks for the fastest four and five-goal hauls in a Bundesliga match.
+It wasn't just the soccer world that was amazed by his performance.
+He was also awarded four Guinness world records - for the most goals scored by a substitute in the Bundesliga, the fastest Bundesliga hat-trick - achieving it under four minutes - as well as setting new benchmarks for the fastest four and five-goal hauls in a Bundesliga match.

-Not only does the 32-year-old have these records hung up on the wall at his house, but he has also kept the boots he wore in the game.
+Not only does Lewandowski have these records hung up on the wall at his house, he has also kept the boots he wore in the game.

-When reflecting on this game in a recent interview with Bayern Munich, he profoundly stated: "That was a day, a game - and the goals too - that will live long not only in my memory, but also in the history of football for a very long time."
+When reflecting on the game in a recent interview with Bayern Munich, he said: "That was a day, a game - and the goals too - that will live long not only in my memory, but also in the history of football for a very long time."